cloudknit-io/cloudknit/docs/define/define_environment_backup.md

     - name: static-assets
       type: terraform
       tags:
-        - name: componentType # for selective reconcile to work this needs to be the same value used in tagName property of selectiveReconcile
+        - name: helloWorldComponentType # for selective reconcile to work this needs to be the same value used in tagName property of selectiveReconcile
           value: data
         - name: cloudProvider
           value: aws